 Course Learning Outcomes

 On successful completion of this course students will be able to:

-- Read research literature in the area of genetics in depth.
+- Read research literature in the area of genetics and evolution in depth.

-- Understand the concept of hypothesis driven research and formulation of an hypothesis, as demonstrated in the preliminary Frontiers in Genetics interview.
+- Understand the concept of hypothesis driven research and formulation of an hypothesis, as demonstrated in the preliminary written proposal and interview.

-- Understand the concept of novel, well-founded research as demonstrated in the preliminary Frontiers in Genetics interview.
+- Understand the concept of novel, well-founded research as demonstrated in the preliminary written proposal and interview.

-- Apply the principles of appropriate experimental design to rigorously test an hypothesis, as evidenced in the final Frontiers in Genetics interview.
+- Apply the principles of appropriate experimental design to rigorously test an hypothesis, as evidenced in the final written proposal and interview.